FIWARE/tutorials.Step-by-Step/docs/edge-computing.md

     [tutorial](https://fogflow.readthedocs.io/en/latest/quantumleapIntegration.html).

 -   **Integrate FogFlow with WireCloud**: FogFlow has pitched in with different and versatile edge platform technology.
-    WireCloud builds on cutting-edge end-user development, RIA and semantic technologies to offer a next-generation end-user centred web application mashup platform aimed at leveraging the long tail of the Internet of Services.
+    WireCloud builds on cutting-edge end user development, RIA and semantic technologies to offer a next-generation end user centred web application mashup platform aimed at leveraging the long tail of the Internet of Services.
 For more on Fogflow and WireCloud, follow the [tutorial](https://fogflow.readthedocs.io/en/latest/wirecloudIntegration.html).